Last updated May 25, 2018

-In order for you to access certain premium, services and to purchase products that we offer via the website and through the myEyeQue app, we require you to provide us with certain information that personally identifies you ("Personal Information").
+In order for you to access certain services and to purchase products that we offer via the website and through the myEyeQue apps, we require you to provide us with certain information that personally identifies you ("Personal Information").

 Personal Information includes the following categories of information:

-3. Demographic Data (such as your zip code, age, and income).
+3 Demographic Data (such as your age, gender, and country)

-USER ABILITY TO ACCESS, UPDATE, AND CORRECT PERSONAL INFORMATION.
+USER’S ABILITY TO ACCESS, UPDATE, AND CORRECT PERSONAL INFORMATION

 We maintain a procedure in order to help you confirm that your Personal Information remains correct and up-to-date.
-At any time, you may visit your personal profile at www.eyeque.com.
+At any time, you may visit your personal profile at www.eyeque.com and signing in.

 If you wish to change data in your account and are not able to, contact firstname.lastname@example.org